By Michael Choi, Founder of Coding Dojo

 Long story short, it took me two years to develop a system that effectively took someone with little to no programming experience and trained them to be a working developer in a matter of months.

-1. First, it’s not possible to tell whether someone is going to end up being a great developer from the start.
+1. It’s not possible to tell whether someone is going to end up being a great developer from the start.

-This rings especially true if someone has fewer than a hundred hours of experience working on coding and algorithmns.
+This rings especially true if someone has fewer than a hundred hours of experience working on coding and algorithms.
 I bring this up because many coding schools test applicants on algorithms and use that as a primary factor in whether or not that applicant gets accepted into the program.

 - At Coding Dojo we have some light algorithm questions we ask as part of the application process, but we take the student’s performance with a grain of salt.

 Let me explain.

 Throughout my career, I’ve trained LAMP, MEAN, Python/Django, iOS and Ruby on Rails to successful tech executives, entrepreneurs, developers with 10-15 years of experience, and CS grads.
 Also, a large number of those who were completely new to programming.

 Naturally, you would guess that developers with 10-15 years of experience, or those with CS degrees, would perform exceedingly better than those who never programmed.
 This is true during the first 6-7 weeks of our bootcamp where the following general pattern is observed